metaspartan/kronos/README.md

 -----This list needs some updating soon...
 - Send and Receive D, BTC, ETH, and ARI in Core Mode (Multi Crypto Wallets)
-- Decentralized Chat - Massive WIP
+- Decentralized Chat with private encrypted messaging
 - Core Mode and Advanced Mode
 - Send and Receive D
 - Wallet Addresses